identinet/sanctuary-cheat-sheet/README.md

 There are these two different functions, `map` and `chain`, that look very similar.
 However, using one over the other is sometimes advantageous.

-`map` is definied by the [Functor class type](https://github.com/sanctuary-js/sanctuary-type-classes#type-class-hierarchy).
+`map` is defined by the [Functor class type](https://github.com/sanctuary-js/sanctuary-type-classes#type-class-hierarchy).
 Every Functor implements `map`.
 Functors are often arrays and `map` maps a function over every element of the array.
 Example, add `1` to every element in an array:

 ```javascript
 const numbers = [1, 2, 3];